 Back

-Juliette Agnel
+Juliette AGNEL

-Guided by her intuition, her work is enriched by her many travels: she criss-crosses Norway, Iceland, Korea and Dogon country in search of aesthetic and sensory experiences.
-Discovering territories marked by the imprint of man and telluric forcesAgnel strives to convey her sensations of the landscapes she explores, using a singular framing and photographic process.
+Guided by her intuition, her work is enriched by her numerous travels, she travels through Norway, Iceland, Korea, and even the Dogon country in search of aesthetic and sensory experiences.
+Discovering territories marked by the imprint of man and telluric forces, Agnel strives to convey, through unique framing and photographic processes, her sensations in the face of the explored landscapes.

 Artists